by Mark Prior, Founder and CEO

 With the right tool, you can look at your retail loans over $1m in a particular ZIP code and evaluate a CAP rate change to just those assets.
 You can filter out restaurants in specific MSAs that originated in the last 3 years, because you know a new regulation is going to impact those businesses.
 You can apply stress to NOI for multifamily notes in your portfolio to identify the loans that are at highest risk.
 All of this granular visibility allows you to be proactive and decide whether to sell, restructure, or extend a forbearance to your borrower.

 COVID-19 will be impacting CRE portfolios for a long time, even after a cure or virus is found.
 Bottom-up stress testing and valuation are especially important during dynamic events – forward-looking and multiple-scenario analysis helps us keep ahead of portfolio changing events.
 Beyond COVID-19, accelerating and deepening your analysis and understanding of your CRE loan portfolio will set your institution up for greater growth.
-Now is the time to put the power in your hands to find and address risk proactively, with Spark by Qualtik.
+Now is the time to put the power in your hands to find and address risk proactively, with Qualtik.
 Powerful, real-time stress testing and CRE asset management, built for community banks.